 To make the most of our trip, we started the day rather early.
 We boarded the Amherst Island Ferry at 7:30 AM, and enjoyed a brilliant visual spectacle as the sunrise interacted with the low lying clouds which hung overhead with a cold, yet stunning mixture of blues and violets.
 As we made our crossing from Millhaven to Stella, the early morning light took on a splendid amber glow casting the horizon in a vibrant splash of gold.

 The ferry ride is relatively brief, but certainly offers some scenic views and great photo opportunities.
-Unlike the Glenora, or Wolfe Island ferries, there is a toll of $9.00 for cars, trucks or SUVs, so it’s good to make sure you bring cash.
-The cost of your fare includes your return trip - and it’s also worth mentioning that motorcycles cost $2.00 and bicycles are $1.50 respectively.
+Unlike the Glenora, or Wolfe Island ferries, there is a small toll, so it’s good to make sure you bring cash.
+The cost of your fare includes your return trip

 Fossil Hunting on the Southern Shore